cdacamar/game_assets/README.md

 * Type erased entity type, removing the need for inheritance
 * Compile time mapped entity groups, removing the need for both typeid and it's runtime overhead
-* `std::shared_ptr` so that entities are entities have lightweight copies
 * More to come... oh yeah, clang wont compile this, I blame libc++